undyau/meos-oz/code/installer/readme.txt

 May 2013 (fork of 3.0.311)
-- New simple drawing mechanism, accessed via Classes|Draw Several Classes MEOS-Random Fill - then Draw Automatically.
+- New simple drawing mechanism, accessed via Classes|Draw Several Classes MeOS-Random Fill - then Draw Automatically.
   This will do a random draw over the range of start times, only using times where nobody else is running on same course.